How To Fire Ceramics In a Wood Stove

 The bottom line is still: Safety is your own responsibility.

-Maximum temperature: You don’t need a lot of standing wood logs, high flames are not necessary.
-Lying logs burn slower, but they get the job done, just make sure you have enough embers.
-Calm flames from two or three logs will reach the desired temperature in some hours.
-One thing though; I have a clean-burning wood stove, meaning most of the fire is burned in the stove, and not sent up your pipe (as un-burned wood gas).
+Maximum temperature: You don’t need a lot of standing wood logs; high flames are not necessary.
+Lying logs burn slower, but they get the job done; just make sure you have enough embers.
+Calm flames from two or three logs will reach the desired temperature in a few hours.
+One thing though; I have a clean-burning wood stove, meaning most of the fire is burned in the stove, and not sent up your pipe as unburned wood gas.
 Maybe this only works in clean-burning stoves?
 I don’t know.
-On the stove, it’s best if you can place a log over the ceramic or one on each side.
-Hold the maximum temperature for a little while so the ceramics get evenly heated (in these low temperatures it’s not uncommon to see only one side of the goods turned to ceramic, while the other still is clay).
-Do not place clay high up in your oven, it is hottest lying close to the bottom, but do not place flat goods directly on the bottom of the oven.
+But I do know that some really old stoves are sending too much heat into the pipe, so check your kiln type.

 Why not build a real pottery kiln in your backyard?

-Fire pottery between the logs in the fireplace, is quite similar to pit firing.
+Fire pottery between the logs in the fireplace is quite similar to pit firing.

 If you do like home-firing pottery, also read about the sawdust kiln: